“My dear brothers, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry” (Js 1:19)

 This, however, has led some to insisting that there are greater threats in modern secularism and liberalism against which we should be working alongside Roman Catholics.
 This makes sense on some levels and there is much to be gained in being co-combatants with Rome against the secularism that is threatening us; but how far down that road might we safely go?

-The issues of the Reformation were not transient, cultural, or political, but fundamental to biblical faith and we must ask is the gap on these issues now so small as to be unimportant, or are there still significant issues that prevent us embracing across the Lord’s Table?
+The issues with which the Reformers were concerned were not transient, cultural, or political, but fundamental to biblical faith and we must ask is the gap on these issues now so small as to be unimportant, or are there still significant issues that prevent us embracing across the Lord’s Table?

 Christ Alone, Faith Alone, Grace Alone